David McKinley: Climate change

 On May 23, 2013, McKinley introduced the Better Buildings Act of 2014.
 The bill would amend federal law aimed at improving the energy efficiency of commercial office buildings.
 It would create a program called "Tenant Star" similar to the existing Energy Star program.
 He argued in favor of the bill, saying, "finding ways to use energy efficiently is common sense.
 We ought to be promoting efficiency as a way to save energy, money and create jobs."

 In May 2014, McKinley offered an amendment to the Howard P. "Buck" McKeon National Defense Authorization Act for Fiscal Year 2015 that bars the Department of Defense from using funds to assess climate change and its implications for national security.

 In January 2020, McKinley and Representative Kurt Schrader co-authored an opinion piece for USA Today on climate change.
 It read in part, "climate change is the greatest environmental and energy challenge of our time, and our government is failing to meet it.
 Instead of energy policy that lurches in a different direction after every election cycle, we need a new approach to develop realistic solutions that will enjoy support from both parties in Congress.
 Setting a steady course would be far better for both industry and the environment."
 The piece also called for "policies that will make clean energy technologies for all fuels affordable—solar, wind, hydro and other renewables, as well as nuclear, carbon capture for fossil fuels, energy efficiency, storage, and other technologies that will make the grid more secure, resilient, and affordable."

 January 6 commission

 On May 19, 2021, McKinley was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.

 Vaccination

-On November 30, McKinley was the only West Virginia representative to vote for of H.R.
+On November 30, McKinley was the only West Virginia representative to vote for H.R.
 550: Immunization Infrastructure Modernization Act of 2021.
 The bill helps create confidential, population-based databases that maintain a record of vaccine administrations.

 LGBT rights

-In 2015, McKinley was one of 60 Republicans voting to uphold President Barack Obama’s 2014 executive order banning federal contractors from making hiring decisions that discriminate based on sexual orientation or gender identity.
+In 2015, McKinley was one of 60 Republicans voting to uphold President Barack Obama's 2014 executive order banning federal contractors from making hiring decisions that discriminate based on sexual orientation or gender identity.